Skip to content

 | ^^^^^^^^^^^^

-The error highlighting suggests that the problem is in Whatever
+The error highlighting suggests that the problem is in Whatever, but in fact it is not.

 Proposal

-can signal whether it's reporting an error with its argument or with its context.
+It would be nice to have a mechanism by which the QuasiQuoter can signal whether it's reporting an error with its argument or with its context.
 Where it's reporting an error with its argument, it would also be great if it could (optionally) indicate where in its argument string it encountered a problem.
 These argument strings can be extremely long, so just telling the user that the problem is "somewhere out that way" isn't very helpful.
 The options I can think of:

-- Add appropriate methods to
+1. Add appropriate methods to Quasi.
+This seems cleanest.

-, letting particular thrown exception types represent these situations.
+2. Use the fact that Quasi is a subclass of MonadIO, letting particular thrown exception types represent these situations.
 This is pretty hideous, and doesn't deal nicely with recoverable errors.